 These antibodies are approved as treatment for advanced melanoma.
 Pembrolizumab and nivolumab are also approved to treat head and neck cancer, urinary and bladder cancer, renal cell carcinoma, gastric cancer and Hodgkin’s lymphoma.
 They are also used to treat colon and rectal cancers that have a defect in a type of DNA repair that causes the cancer to have a genetic feature called “microsatellite instability-high (MSI-H).”
 MSI-H cancers are associated with Lynch syndrome, an inherited syndrome associated with colorectal, uterine and ovarian cancers.

 Ongoing clinical trials are looking at using PD-1/PD-L1 blocking antibodies as immunotherapy for treating breast cancer and ovarian cancer.
 Many of these studies are evaluating immunotherapy in combination with other agents, including PARP inhibitors.
-Preliminary results are promising and suggest that targeted immunotherapy may be a new treatment for some ovarian and breast cancer subtypes.
-Importantly, a few early reports suggest that BRCA-mutated breast and ovarian cancers may also be sensitive to PD-1/PD-L1 inhibitors.
+Preliminary results suggest that targeted immunotherapy may be a new treatment for some ovarian and breast cancer subtypes.
+Importantly, several studies are onging to learn if BRCA-mutated breast and ovarian cancers may also be sensitive to PD-1/PD-L1 inhibitors.

 Although patients who are treated with check point inhibitors may receive substantial benefit, serious side effects associated with this type of immunotherapy can occur.
 Because immune checkpoint inhibitors change the way the immune system works, they can cause the immune system to attack both cancer and healthy cells.
 While side effects can occur in any organ, they are most commonly observed in the skin, digestive, liver and hormonal systems.